-As with a standard HDD, over time, the performance of an SSD will deteriorate with use.
-Defraggler is now able to optimize your SSD using a TRIM function.
+As with a standard HDD, the performance of an SSD deteriorates with use over time.
+Defraggler can optimize your SSD using a TRIM function.

 What is the TRIM function?

 When you write a file to a new SSD, it gets written to the block at full speed.
 However, if you delete this file, it doesn't get instantly removed.
 Instead, the space it occupies is marked by the operating system as “not in use.”
 When the operating system needs this space, it overwrites it.
 Unlike a standard HDD, it cannot do this in one action.
 First, it must erase all the data before writing the new information to the block.
 When you delete a file on an SSD, a TRIM command is also sent to wipe the marked block clean.
 This allows the SSD to write to a completely blank block.
 For TRIM to work, both the operating system and the SSD must support the feature, and it has to be enabled within the operating system itself.

 - Click on the Windows Start button ()

 - In the Search box, type: "cmd"

 - Right-click the Command Prompt result > click Run as Administrator

 - Type and enter: "fsutil behavior set DisableDeleteNotify 0"

 Does TRIM work on older types of SSD?

 Older SSDs can't support the TRIM function, and TRIM is only supported on Windows 7 and later operating systems.